A family in the process of moving, possibly packing belongings or transitioning to a new home.

 Share:

-The Department of Veterans Affairs (VA) guarantees mortgages originated by lenders that meet their guidelines.
+The overwhelming majority of VA loans do not come directly from the VA.
+Instead, the VA guarantees mortgages originated by lenders that meet their guidelines.
 These loans are available to eligible active-duty service members, National Guard personnel, reservists, veterans and qualifying surviving spouses.
 Guaranteed home loans make up the vast majority of VA loans issued each year.

 See What You Qualify For